 - a.
-Face Coverings.
-Unless an exception applies: - Retail Businesses must have all workers wear Face Coverings. - In addition, Retail Businesses must have all Guests wear Face Coverings when they are inside the establishment. - b.
 Requirements for Retail Businesses.
 While this Executive Order is in effect, all open Retail Businesses must do all of the following. - 1.
 Limit Guests inside the store to Emergency Maximum Occupancy.
 Under this Executive Order, the Emergency Maximum Occupancy for a Retail Business is the lowest number produced by applying the following two tests: - a.
-Limit the number of Guests in the store to one hundred (100%) of stated fire capacity (or, for spaces without a stated fire capacity, no more than twenty-four (24) Guests for every one thousand (1000) square feet of the location's total square footage, including the parts of the location that are not accessible to Guests). - b.
+Limit the number of Guests in the store to one hundred (100%) of stated fire capacity (or, for spaces without a stated fire capacity, no more than twenty-four (24) Guests for every one thousand (1000) square feet of the location's total square footage, including the parts of the location that are not accessible to Guests).

+- b.
 Limit the number of Guests in the store so that everyone can stay six (6) feet apart. - 2.
 Mark six (6) feet of spacing in lines at point of sale and in other high-traffic areas for Guests, such as at deli counters and near high-demand products. - 3.
-Follow the Core Signage, Screening, and Sanitation Requirements as defined in this Executive Order.
+Follow the Core Signage, Screening, and Sanitation Requirements as defined in Appendix A to this Executive Order.